On the congruence kernel of isotropic groups over rings: Steinberg groups associated to parabolic subgroups

 Since $\tilde h\in\tilde E_\alpha(l)$, it has a preimage in $\tilde E_\alpha(R)$.
 Multiplying this preimage, if necessary, by the corresponding elements in $\tilde U_{(\pm\alpha)}(I)$, we obtain an element in $\tilde L_P(R)$. \end{proof}

-The following lemma is established using the results of V. V. Deodhar~\cite{Deo} concerning the covering $\tilde G$ of the subgroup $G_l(l)^+$ of $G_l(l)$, which is a particular case of the Steinberg group in our sense, namely the one associated to a minimal parabolic subgroup of $G_l$.
+The following lemma is established using the results of V. V. Deodhar~\cite{Deo}.

-\begin{lem} Assume that $g\in St_P(R)$ is such that $\pst_P(g)=1$.
+\begin{lem} Assume that $g\in St_P(R)$ satisfies $\pst_P(g)=1$.
 Then $g\in\tilde L_P(R)\tilde E_P(R,I)$. \end{lem} \begin{proof} Let $Q$ be a minimal parabolic subgroup of $G_l$ contained in $P_l$, $L_Q$ a Levi subgroup of $Q$ contained in $(L_P)_l$.
-The system of relative roots $\Phi_Q$ and the subgroups $U_{(\alpha)}$, $\alpha\in\Phi_Q$, in the sense of~\cite{PS}, are identified in this case with the relative root system of $G_l$ and respective root subgroups in the sense of~\cite{BoTi}, and, accordingly, in~\cite{Deo}.
+The system of relative roots $\Phi_Q$ and the subgroups $U_{(\alpha)}$, $\alpha\in\Phi_Q$, in the sense of~\cite{PS}, are identified in this case with the relative root system of $G_l$ and respective root subgroups in the sense of~\cite{BorelTits}, and, accordingly, in~\cite{Deo}.
 This readily follows by descent from a field extension that splits $G_l$.
-Since $\rank\Phi_P\ge 2$, the results of~\cite{PS} imply
+Since all irreducible components of $\Phi_P$ have rank $\ge 2$, by Theorem~\ref{th:PS-normality} one has